gelargew/construe/README.md

 <h1 align="center"> CONSTRUE </h1>
 <h3 align="center"> Library Management System </h3>

-Construe helps you look after the book you wanted, check availability and reserve your book before going to the Library.
+<p>Construe helps you look after the book you wanted, check availability and reserve your book before going to the Library.</p>
 ---

 ### Dependencies